cbossie/serverless-doc-processing-cdk/README.md

 11. The `SuccessFunction` Lambda function formats the results from both query and expense analyses, and writes the data to the `SuccessQueue` queue.

+_Note: A client application must have permissions access both the `SuccessQueue` and `FailureQueue`.
+A CloudFormation output is created for each when this application is deployed, `failureQueueOutput` and `successQueueOutput`.
+These provide example IAM policies that you can use to allow access to the queues._

 ## Codebase

 This is a brief explanation of the solution's codebase.